jdsandifer/digital-paperwork/README.md

 # Event Digital Paperwork App
-React app I pioneered and helped implement at work to increase department efficiency and decrease paper usage.
+A React app I pioneered and helped implement at work to increase department efficiency and decrease paper usage.

 ### Start of the Project
 We had used a paperwork-based system for managing the setup and tear-down of equipment in my department at work.